Services of the Behavioural Support for Seniors Program

 Transitional Behavioural Support Unit (T BSU)

 Located at Baycrest, this 23-bed, specialized transitional unit provides support for individuals whose behaviours have become unmanageable in their current setting.
 The client’s behaviours are stabilized until they are able to be returned to their home.
-Eligibility is determined by the Toronto Central Community Care Access Centre (CCAC).
+Eligibility is determined by the Home and Community Care Support Services – Toronto Central.
 The average length of stay is four months.

 For healthcare professionals: